UKHomeOffice/callisto-timecard-restapi/docs/commands.md

  - technical failure - see [standard command output](TODO) (**TODO**) for how to report technical failures

  ### Implementation Notes
- When implementing this command it is important to note that when pesisting the TimeEntry entity on the database a TimeEntry entity must always belong to a TimeCard entity.

- Therefore if this is the first TimeEntry created for a given day, in other words no TimeCard exists for the Shift Start Date then one must be created and the TimeEntry populated with the TimeCardId to create the association.

 ## modify TimeEntry
 This command causes an existing `TimeEntry` entity to be modified.